VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek1/step1.md

 # Basics
 Hover over the code snippets below and click *Copy to Editor* to copy the code to a Python file in your editor (top right).
-It's the same as creating a file on your computer and then adding text to it.
 <hr>

 ![Variables](./assets/variables.png)